 The best wheels for indoor skating have a diameter of 62mm and are 35-44mnm wide.
 And the best wheels for artistic and speed skating are between 55-65mm (diameter) x 30-31mm (width) and 62mm 40mm respectively.

-5. Buy a Complete or Built Bit by Bit?
+5. Buy a Complete Roller Skate or Build a Custom Skate?

-For a beginner, building their own roller skate isn’t the best idea in most cases.
-I believe it’s best to go with a pre-set up roller skating boot than to buy parts separately and put piece together their own skates.
+For a beginner, building your own roller skate isn’t the best idea in most cases.
+I believe it’s best to go with a pre-setup roller skating boot than to buy parts separately and build a custom boot. skates.

 I recommend assembling a custom roller skate for large people who are a little heavier than most.
 But a custom derby boot typically costs significantly more than buying a pre-built pair of skates.